AdobeDocs/analytics.en/help/components/c-variables/dimensionslist/reports-site-overview.md

 ---
 description: The Site Metrics > Site Overview report displays at login and lets you immediately view and interact with relevant data.
 You can edit the layout, save it as a dashboard, and drill into the data for deeper analysis.
-seo-description: The Site Metrics > Site Overview report displays at login and lets you immediately view and interact with relevant data.
-You can edit the layout, save it as a dashboard, and drill into the data for deeper analysis.
-seo-title: Site Overview
 solution: Analytics
 title: Site Overview
 topic: Reports